DrBushyTop/Codespaces-presentation/slides.md

 <v-clicks>

-- Config isn't just a feature of codespaces, it's built in to VS code too
+- Config isn't just a feature of codespaces, it's built in to VS code
   - The base is the `.devcontainer` folder in the root of your repo
+  - You can actually use these for local development inside a container just as well, and reap a subset of the benefits

 - You can use a default container, select from ready made ones, or just customize your own from scratch